joseamadorg/mercado-shops-/README.md

 This feature enables you to sell signatures by using Mercado Pago recurrent payments.
 To configure a subscription, please follow these steps:

 1. **Mercado Pago Credentials**: On your store administration, go to *WooCommerce > Settings > Checkout* tab.
 In *Checkout Options*, click in *Mercado Pago - Subscription*.
-You should get the following page:
+You should get a page where you can fill the needed informations:

 ![Installation Instructions](https://raw.github.com/mercadopago/cart-woocommerce/master/README.img/subscriptions_0.png)

-Fill the needed informations.
 	Remember that you can obtain your *Client_id* and *Client_secret*, accordingly to your country, in the following links:

 	* Argentina: https://www.mercadopago.com/mla/account/credentials?type=basic
 	* Brazil: https://www.mercadopago.com/mlb/account/credentials?type=basic